-To manage Microsoft Windows 10 device settings through Google endpoint management, you need to turn on Windows device management, which is turned off by default.
+To manage Microsoft Windows 10 or 11 device settings through Google endpoint management, you need to turn on Windows device management, which is turned off by default.
 You need to turn on Windows device management whether you use it in standalone mode or with Google Credential Provider for Windows (GCPW).

 Step 2: Enable Windows device management